packetcoders/ws-netbox-nornir-graphql/exercises/wb_002_nornir.md

 From the output you would of seen that the inventory plugin has retrieved the device information from NetBox and stored it in the Nornir inventory.

-Now we have inventory data, then next step is to filter the inventory to define "who" we want to run our tasks against.
+Now we have inventory data, the next step is to filter the inventory to define "who" we want to run our tasks against.

 ## Exercise 3 – Inventory: Filtering
 We will now work with Nornir filtering.
 There are 2 types of filtering basic and advanced.
-Lets diive straight into the advanced filtering.
+Lets dive straight into the advanced filtering.
 This will be achieved by using something called the "F Object".

 1. Run `task lab`, to start the ipython shell.